powercodeacademy/phrg-rails-js-project/README.md

 #### Be scrappy.
 - If you make a mistake, correct yourself.
 - Think on your feet.
-We will expect you to be able to explain development concepts to us, as well as expanding on concepts that you have already implemented, but you’ll also have the opportunity to look things up while you're live coding.
+We will expect you to be able to explain development concepts to us, as well as expanding on concepts that you have already implemented, but you’ll also have the opportunity to look things up during the review.
-- Explain the details.

 #### Make no little plans.
 - Approach live coding with a constructive attitude.
 You might feel nervous or uncertain, but as long as you are familiar with the section material you should be able to reason your way to a solution.